The Steel Safari is the archetypal "hike-and-shoot" long-range rifle match. It tests a wide

 spectrum of skills involved in getting to a shooting location, identifying targets, and

-engaging long-range rifle targets with only one shot a piece.
+engaging long-range rifle targets with only one shot each.
 Some of these skills include

 target recognition, ranging, wind doping, ballistic data management, marksmanship under field conditions,